 The program provides advanced training in anesthesiology, comparative cardiology, equine, food animal and companion animal medicine and surgery, neurology, oncology, comparative ophthalmology, radiation oncology, radiology, nutrition, and theriogenology among other areas.

 |Test Type||Total Score||Reading||Listening||Speaking||Writing|

 The majority of MS students within our program are completing specialty residency training programs in some field of veterinary medicine simultaneously with the MS degree.
 Admission to these programs generally precedes admission to our graduate programs.
-The GRE requirement may be waived for exceptional students by the Veterinary Medicine and Surgery Departmental Research and Graduate Studies Committee.
+The GRE requirement may be waived for exceptional students by the Veterinary Medicine and Surgery Departmental Research and Graduate School Committee.
 Applicants may be asked to strengthen any deficiencies in prerequisites to the chosen area of concentration through enrollment in a post- or non-degree graduate student program.